mattbierner/blotre-js/README.md

 client.getAuthorizationUrl(); // https://blot.re/v0/oauth2/authorize?response_type=code&client_id=5558ef1330042320bd1ff8b2&redirect_uri=http%3A%2F%2Flocalhost%3A50000

 // The user has visited the link now and our server gets the authorization code.
-// Exchange if for a set of creds. client.redeemAuthorizationCode('ZTdmMWMyYjAtYWNmZS00Y2FlLTg2YzAtMDUxZDc5NWYxYmI0')
+// Exchange it for a set of creds. client.redeemAuthorizationCode('ZTdmMWMyYjAtYWNmZS00Y2FlLTg2YzAtMDUxZDc5NWYxYmI0')
     .then(console.log)
     .catch(console.error);